Finance · Every dollar, on the record

 Because the thing I’m running against is exactly what most campaigns do with their money.

-Plank 05 of the pledge is no corporate PAC money, no Super PAC support, no dark money.
-Plank 06 is build the bench and hand off the seat.
-None of that means anything if I run a campaign that looks like every other campaign behind the scenes - million-dollar consultant retainers, $40,000 dinners that nobody can explain, vendor invoices that say “strategic services” and nothing else.
+I’ve committed to no corporate PAC money, no Super PAC support, no dark money - and to building the bench and handing off the seat.
+None of that means anything if I run a campaign that looks like every other campaign behind the scenes - million-dollar consultant retainers, five-figure dinners that nobody can explain, vendor invoices that say “strategic services” and nothing else.

 So I’m doing the part most candidates skip.
 The full ledger gets published here.
 Every donation, every expense, with the actual line item description.
 Not “strategic services.”
 Not “consulting.”
 The actual thing the money paid for.